Click here to go to the main page

 Den Hout

-The St. Cornelius of Den Hout is one of architect P.J. van Genk's earliest designs.
-The tower features parts of natural stone for decoration, which was unusual for The Netherlands but became Van Genk's trademark.
+The St. Cornelius is one of architect P.J. van Genk's earliest designs.
+The tower has natural stone decorative elements, which was unusual for The Netherlands but became Van Genk's trademark.

 Location: Houtse Heuvel 10